susisu/archerfish/README.md

 }
 ```

-The data can be accessed by `profile.data` from each task.
+The data is set to `profile.data` and can be referenced from tasks.

 ### Defining hooks
-Hooks are useful to prepare something before / clean something after all tasks.
+*Hooks* are useful to prepare something before / clean something after all tasks.

 ``` json5
 {